PunkUnicorn/The-Return-of-Tom-Thumb/Event - Return to the giants house.md

 ## Summary
 - Mr Giant is misunderstood and likes gardening, doesn't like urchin children like we would dislike wild rats or foxes
 - The Tailor might acquire excessive cutoffs of fabric (he could use for Tom's family, or anything)
-- Tom could have new giant's cotton, the best of all climbing rope.
+- Tom could have new giant's cotton, the best of all climbing rope
+-